dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

                 5. The system retrieves and displays an eco-score, sustainability information, and product recommendations for the scanned product.
                 6. The system adds the scanned product to the user’s history if the user is authenticated.
             - **Failure scenario(s)**:
                 - 3a.
-User denies camera permissions.
+User or guest user denies camera permissions.
                     - 3a1.
-The system returns the user to the scan tab and displays a message that camera permissions are required for scanning.
+The system returns the user or guest user to the scan tab and displays a message that camera permissions are required for scanning.
                 - 4a.
 The barcode is unreadable due to camera quality.
                     - 4a1.
 The system waits on the scan tab until it is provided with a readable barcode.
                 - 5a.
-The system is unable to retrieve information for a product because it does not exists or is missing required fields.
+The system is unable to retrieve information for a product because it does not exist or is missing required fields.
                     - 5a1.
 The system informs the user or guest user that information for the product is not available.
                     - 5a2.
 The system returns the user or guest user to the scan tab.
                 - 5b.
 The system is unable to retrieve product data due to a server error.
                     - 5b1.
 The system informs the user or guest user that product information could not be retrieved and displays the relevant server error.
                     - 5b2.
 The system returns the user or guest user to the scan tab.
                 - 6a.
 The system is unable to add the scanned product to the user’s history due to a server error.
                     - 6a1.
-The system informs the user or guest user that the scanned product could not be added to history and displays the relevant server error.
+The system informs the user that the scanned product could not be added to history and displays the relevant server error.

 <a name="fr2"></a>